 Production Cycle: Testosterone production follows circadian rhythms, with peak production occurring during deep sleep phases.
 Interrupted sleep disrupts this natural cycle.

 Optimal Duration: Research shows men sleeping only 5 hours nightly may experience 15% less testosterone than those getting 7-9 hours.
-Most adults require 7-9 hours of quality sleep for optimal hormonal balance.
+Most adults require 7-9 hours of sleep for optimal hormonal balance.

 Sleep Disorders: Conditions like sleep apnea significantly reduce testosterone levels.
-If you experience chronic snoring or daytime fatigue, consider professional evaluation.
+If you experience chronic snoring or daytime fatigue, consider a professional evaluation.

 6. Manage Stress Effectively